 Whether you are designing graphics or adding meaningful text to an image, the type of font you use is key.
 Use the wrong font and it can get in the way of your message.
 I have seen a wedding invitation that used a beautiful script font, but I couldn’t make out the names of the people or the date of the event!
 If the message is important, you want the font to be legible.
 You also want the message to be read and not the font to be admired – unless of course you do!
 Words can add dimension and further the message in an art piece.
 A word can add emotion and create an environment.

-There are beautiful free fonts everywhere on the internet.
-The choices are a bit available is overwhelming.
-I like adding words to images for convey quotes, inspiration and greetings.
-So from time to time I look for fonts.
-I found a couple of fonts recently that I am really enjoying using for different purposes.
+There are beautiful free fonts everywhere on the internet, and the choices available can be a bit overwhelming.
+I like adding words to images.
+So from time to time I look for new fonts.
+I found a couple of fonts recently that I really enjoying using for different purposes.
 They are great for adding short text to images.
 Most of the free fonts you find on the internet are good for personal use.
 If you use them on a product that ends up for sale, you may need a commercial license.
 So do read the fine print on licenses and pay for someone’s work if applicable.

 This is a lovely handwritten script font.
 It is legible, has a friendly quality and good for adding a few words to images.
 I wouldn’t use it to write paragraphs, but it is well suited for a short and sweet message.

 This font has a don’t-mess-with-the-ninja look to it.
 It has a wonderful Asian quality and is very artistic.
 It carries an emotion, and is also mysterious, as it is not very legible.
 Use this font to reinforce a message already known to the reader, or to add a subtle word.
 It would also look awesome as a signature.
 However, if you want a first time viewer to understand what you writing, use a different font.
 I think it is wonderful for adding text to watercolor textures and illustrations.